RadGuild/scrypto-tutorial/README.md

 ## Support

-This tutorial is and will remain free for any use other than copying and posting of the contents without acknowledgement.
+This tutorial is and will remain free for any use other than copying and pasting of the contents without acknowledgement.

 You can support the authors with tips using XRD or other tokens on the Radix protocol mainnet.